Common but harmless, benign blemishes found on the face, neck and torso.

 I’m going into the sun soon afterwards.
 Can I still have treatment?

-Do you treat men, women and children?
+Do you treat men and women?